yashkothari42/yashkothari42.github.io/_pages/about.md

     <p>Your City, State 12345</p>

 news: false  # includes a list of news items
-latest_posts: false  # includes a list of the newest posts
+latest_posts: true  # includes a list of the newest posts
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

- I am a Master's student at <a href="https://www.cmu.edu">Carnegie Mellon University</a>, specializing in Computer Systems and Machine Learning.
+ I am a Master's student at <a href="https://www.cmu.edu">Carnegie Mellon University</a>, specializing in computer systems.
 I graduated with a B.Tech. in Mathematics and Computing from the <a href="">Indian Institute of Technology, Guwahati</a> in 2020.
 My undergraduate research focused on making neural networks more interpretable with <a href="https://www.iitg.ac.in/shbora/">Prof. Shreemayee Bora</a>.

 Previously, I worked at Quadeye, a high-frequency trading firm, as a systems engineer building low-latency systems for quant strategies.
 I have also interned at Samsung Research, Bangalore, working on their neural accelerator platform for mobile devices.